Topological Antenna: A Non-Classical Beam-Steering Micro-Antenna Based on Spin Injection from a Topological Insulator: Methods and Materials

-{\it Nanomagnet fabrication}: The Bi$_2$Se$_3$ film on which the nanomagnets were fabricated was first cleaned in acetone and isopropyl alcohol and the Al electrodes for injecting charge current were delineated using optical lithography.
-After delineation of the electrodes, the substrate was spin-coated (spinning rate 1000 rpm) with a double layer polymethyl methacrylate (PMMA) resist and subsequently baked at 110$^{\circ}$C for 2 min.
-Next, electron beam lithography was performed using a Raith Voyager Electron Beam Lithography system having accelerating voltage of 50 kV and beam current of 300 pA to open windows for deposition of the nanomagnets.
-The resists were finally developed in methyl isobutyl ketone and isopropyl alcohol (MIBK-IPA, 1 : 3) for 30 s, which was followed by a cold isopropyl alcohol (IPA) rinse.
-A 5 nm-thick Ti adhesion layer was deposited on the patterned substrate using electron beam evaporation at a base pressure of 2.3 $\times$ 10$^{-7}$ Torr, followed by the electron beam deposition of 6 nm-thick Co.
-The lift-off was carried out by remover PG solution (a proprietary solvent stripper).
+{\it Nanomagnet Array Fabrication}: The TI film grown on a PMN-PT substrate is first cleaned in acetone and isopropyl alcohol and the Al electrodes for injecting current are delineated using optical lithography.
+After delineation of the electrodes, the substrate is spin-coated (spinning rate $\approx$2500 rpm) with a single layer polymethyl methacrylate (PMMA) resist and subsequently baked at 110$^{\circ}$C for 2 minutes.
+Next, electron beam lithography is performed using a Raith Voyager Electron Beam Lithography system having accelerating voltage of 50 kV and beam current of 300 pA to open windows for deposition of the nanomagnets.
+The resists are subsequently developed in methyl isobutyl ketone and isopropyl alcohol (MIBK-IPA, 1 : 3) for 60 s, followed by a cold isopropyl alcohol (IPA) rinse.
+A 5 nm-thick Ti adhesion layer is deposited on the patterned substrate using electron beam evaporation base pressure 2.3$\times$10$^{-7}$ Torr, followed by the electron beam deposition of 6 nm-thick Co.
+The lift-off is carried out by remover PG solution (a proprietary solvent stripper).

-{\it Antenna measurements}: The radiation pattern measurements were carried out in an AMS-8100 Anechoic Chamber Antenna Measurement System with a rotating sample holder made of an insulating material while the electromagnetic spectrum measurements were carried out in an AMS-5701 Anechoic Chamber.
-In the AMS-8100 Chamber, the sample was placed at a distance of 284.5 cm from the measuring horn antenna of cross section 50 cm $\times$ 50 cm, while in the AMS-5701 Chamber, the sample was placed at a distance of 81 cm from the horn antenna of cross-section 3 cm $\times$ 3 cm.
+{\it Antenna Measurements}: Measurements of antenna radiation patterns are carried out in an AMS-8701 Anechoic Chamber, Antenna Measurement System using a 3164-10 Open Boundary Quad-ridged Horn Antenna.
+The sample (antenna) is always placed at a distance of 284.5 cm from the horn antenna which ensures that we are measuring the far-field radiation pattern at all frequencies.